Gyanendu01/Python-Practice-Problems/Problem 12/README.md

 # PROBLEM STATEMENT

-Write a Python program to display following output using for loop
+Write a Python program to display following output using for loop <br>
           *<br>
           * * <br>
           * * * <br>